About Us

 Anuradha Venugopal

-My name is Anuradha and I am an ST4 in the northwest.
-I live with my husband and 2 children aged 10 and 6.
-Vascular surgery as a specialty, has the potential to be a forerunner in shaping training of future surgeons.
+My name is Anuradha and I am an ST5 in the northwest.
+I live with my husband and 2 children aged 11 and 7.
+Vascular surgery as a speciality has the potential to be a forerunner in shaping the training of future surgeons.
 Through Rouleaux and to ASiT, I hope to highlight and address generic and specific issues around training, recruitment and retention.

 Outside work, I pursue my training in Indian classical dancing and have recently ventured into theatre production and direction.